From Niche to Mainstream

 2010s - ?

-Direct Metal Laser Sintering (3D metal Printing) has been extensively used in jet and rocket engine manufacturing.
+3D Metal printing, which has been extensively used in jet and rocket engine manufacturing; and

-Plastic 3D printing has been used in healthcare to create models of patient organs pre-surgery to help surgeons visualise the procedures beforehand.
+3D Plastic printing, which has been used in healthcare to create models of patient organs pre-surgery to assist surgeons in visualizing in anticipation of the procedure.

 Associated photo: Carbon 3D printer shown during a TED conference.

 Agriculture is one of the most interesting end markets for Robotics and Automation.
 Many tasks are repetitive and have low levels of deviation and variance, such as picking apples from an orchard or ploughing fields in different weather conditions.

 The real complications comes with the 'selective' harvests, where to replicate a human, a robot would need to use sensors to individually choose which fruits are ready for harvest.
 We believe technologies to rival human labour are 5 to10 years away.

 You can start seeing various systems of cameras integrated onto tractors or drones capable of inspecting fields to find sick leaves or weeds.
 This would enable the farmer to treat the plants before the sickness spreads, or target the weeds individually.
 This can reduce the use of pesticide for the farmer and yield healthier products for the consumer.

 Associated photo: Case IH autonomous tractor from Autonomous Solutions Inc.

 We believe there is a strong misunderstanding and a misuse of the term, a great disparity between the idea and what we actually see.